 Because of this, his love for us is like that which a father has for his children.
 This is why the scriptures tells us that “God so loved the world that he sent his only begotten Son, that whosoever believeth in him should not perish but have everlasting life” (John 3:16).

 But what about those who don’t believe in him, or who want God to care for their need but who aren’t willing to care about God?
-When that happens, it’s not that God wants to cast them away from him as it is that they don’t want to come to where he is.
+When that happens, it’s not that God wants to cast them away from him as it is that they don’t want him to come to them.

 Jesus is the perfect example of this.
 Even though he was God’s only begotten Son, he was not born into mortality as the regal prince of a mighty king, but he came as a small child, born to two humble parents of meager means.
 However, what Mary and Joseph lacked in earthly possessions, they more than made up for it in their love for God.
 Though they were not rich in terms of money, they were rich in righteousness and under their tender care they raised their infant son to love his father in heaven.